 Wheeler Park

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 Wheeler Park, originally known as Summit Street playground, is surrounded by some of the oldest neighborhoods in the city.
 Park records note that the City Public Works yard had used this land but relocated and the park department developed a playground that was only a half acre space.
 A special report by the Sunday Daily in 1969 gives a glimpse into the history of this centrally located park: “Before the turn of the century, Summit was a hitching station for horse-driving teamsters.
 Later the station was leveled, and the plot was used by an ice rink by local residents.
 But the open space was wedged between homes on one side and Peter’s Sausage Co. on the other.
 Adjacent to the park was Lansky’s Junkyard.
-Peter’s butchered its pigs in traditional style, filling the air with dying squeals and the smell of innards being boiled for glue”.
+Peter’s butchered its pigs in traditional style, "filling the air with dying squeals and the smell of innards being boiled for glue”.
 Still, as the only playground in what at the time was the city’s Black neighborhood, neighbors say the park was always busy.
 Coleman Jewett, who grew up in the area, was an enduring presence, organizing activities for the parks department all summer long and refereeing games.
 Lifelong neighbor Claude Baker, born in 1940, recalls playing baseball on the lot next to the sausage company.
 If the ball was hit onto Summit Street (which still ran through at the time), "it was a ground rule double."

 History Timeline

-1958 -North Central Property Owners Association was founded by Rev. C.W.
-Patterson of 2nd Baptist Church and Walter Wickliffe, a lifelong neighborhood residents and city forester.
+1958 -North Central Property Owners Association (NPCOA) was founded by Rev. C.W.
+Patterson of 2nd Baptist Church and Walter Wickliffe, a lifelong neighborhood resident and city forester.
 After Walter's death, his sister Letty Wickliffe led NCPOA for nearly thirty years.
 NCPOA through the decades highlights the community members who have advocated for Wheeler Park and this neighborhood.
 Today the association is known as the North Central Neighborhood Association.

 1977 – The Ann Arbor Observer reported in November of 1977 that "Summit Park is Done at Last".
 Not without some controversy.
-Mr. Albert Wheeler was the Mayor at this time and was closely involved in the development, advocating fiercely for the park.
-As the first African American Mayor for the city, he advocated to ensure that the park offered the activities youth desired and worked with the Model Cities Policy board to bring the funding and grant money forward.
+Albert Wheeler was the mayor at this time and was closely involved in the development, advocating fiercely for the park.
+As the first African American mayor for the city, he advocated to ensure that the park offered the activities youth desired and worked with the Model Cities Policy board to bring the funding and grant money forward.
 The roller skating rink was a point of contention and opposed by the neighbors which resulted in council voting to eliminate the skating track from development.
 Mayor Wheeler vetoed the council’s vote to prevent it from being eliminated.
 That track remains today and the park was a long awaited success featuring some unique play pieces that are highlighted in this Summit Park 1977 design brochure.
 The beehive climber was a favorite for many years.

+Wheeler Park